Exploring Research Group Consultations

 - Dr. Lamkin often tells students, “Research opportunities often don’t exist until they do.”
 What does she mean by that?

-- Register for a virtual or in-person session.
+- View dates and register for a session.

 Whether you are a first-year student or have just one more year to go, this is a great time to explore research.
 Engaging people in our network is a wonderful way to discover diverse research environments and diverse forms of research activity.
 It is also a great way to home in on an opportunity that’s socially, intellectually, and professionally satisfying.